 nDash.com is a content creation platform that provides brands and agencies with access to the world's top freelance writers.

 Sending cold pitches is one of the best ways to land freelance writing work.
-Approaching the potential client correctly is critical.
+Use the correct approach when contacting a potential client is critical.
 Most companies are suspicious of emails from individuals they don't know.
 Therefore, the subject line must be attention-grabbing.
 If you can grab a potential client's attention immediately, then you won't have any problems.

 We're going to talk about three simple strategies for cold pitching.
 That way, you can alleviate some of those fears you have about this practice.
 These strategies will not only help you identify potential clients but also pitch to them.
 As nerve-wracking as pitching is for some freelance writers, the rewards are with every one of those feelings.

-Researching potential clients to pitch is one of the essential parts of this strategy when it comes to your freelance writing business.
+Researching potential clients to pitch is one of the essential parts of this strategy for your freelance writing business.
 First, you need to identify the company, website, or publication.
 Then, once you do that, you need to identify the person you would contact.
-For example, if you have an interest in submitting a pitch to Atlanta Magazine, there's a specific page on their website about how to pitch that includes a list of editors.
+For example, if you are interested in submitting a pitch to Atlanta Magazine, there's a specific page on their website about how to pitch that includes a list of editors.

 Here's where many freelance writers freeze.
 You have a list of solid leads.
 Their pitching requirements are fully understood.
 There's no question about whether or not your topic is a good fit.
 Why are you worried?

 Under most circumstances, those who are new to cold pitching worry they'll sound like a salesperson.
-Because the recipient of the email will be scanning it quickly, keep the pitch short.
+Because email recipients scan messages fast, keep the pitch short.
 However, you must adequately show your value while selling yourself.
 Don't be too vague, or the reader won't believe you can bring value to the table.
 Show them that you're familiar with their work, understand their needs, and can deliver.

 Timing is everything when cold pitching potential clients.
 The last thing potential clients want to do is receive an email at 2:00 AM or, even worse, during the weekend.
 If you're sending your pitches during these times, stop.
 That's a recipe for disaster.
 You'll also find your messages ending up in a SPAM folder or the trash.